ockertbotha-gitea/gitea-installation/configuration/02-ManagingUsers.md

 With that all done your list of users should resemble the following:
 ![](screenshots/0201-UserAccounts-v04.png?raw=true)

-## Creating Groups or Organizations
+## Creating Organizations and Teams
 Follow the [Managing Organizations Guide](./03-ManagingOrganizations.md).